Moscow: Sports

-Moscow was the host city of the 1980 Summer Olympics, with the yachting events being held at Tallinn, in present-day Estonia.
-Large sports facilities and the main international airport, Sheremetyevo Terminal 2, were built in preparation for the 1980 Summer Olympics.
-Moscow had made a bid for the 2012 Summer Olympics.
-However, when final voting commenced on 6 July 2005, Moscow was the first city to be eliminated from further rounds.
-The Games were awarded to London.
+Moscow hosted the 1980 Summer Olympics; the yachting events were held in Tallinn, Estonia (then the Estonian Soviet Socialist Republic).
+Large sports facilities and the main international airport—Sheremetyevo Terminal 2—were constructed to prepare for the 1980 Summer Olympics.
+Moscow had previously bid for the 2012 Summer Olympics.
+However, when final voting began on 6 July 2005, Moscow was the first city to be eliminated; those Games were awarded to London.

-The most titled ice hockey team in the Soviet Union and in the world, HC CSKA Moscow comes from Moscow.
-Other big ice hockey clubs from Moscow are HC Dynamo Moscow, which was the second most titled team in the Soviet Union, and HC Spartak Moscow.
+HC CSKA Moscow is the most titled ice hockey team in the Soviet Union and Europe.
+Other large ice hockey clubs from Moscow are HC Dynamo Moscow (which was the second most titled team in the Soviet Union) and HC Spartak Moscow.

-The most titled Soviet, Russian, and one of the most titled Euroleague clubs, is the basketball club from Moscow PBC CSKA Moscow.
-Moscow hosted the EuroBasket in 1953 and 1965.
+The most titled Soviet and Russian club—and one of the most titled Euroleague clubs—is the basketball club from Moscow, PBC CSKA Moscow.
+Moscow hosted the EuroBasket tournament in 1953 and 1965.

-Moscow had more winners at the USSR and Russian Chess Championship than any other city.
+Among competing cities, Moscow had the most winners at the USSR Chess Championship and the Russian Chess Championship.

-The most titled volleyball team in the Soviet Union and in Europe (CEV Champions League) is VC CSKA Moscow.
+The most titled volleyball team in the Soviet Union and in Europe (the CEV Champions League) is VC CSKA Moscow.

-In football, FC Spartak Moscow has won more championship titles in the Russian Premier League than any other team.
-They were second only to FC Dynamo Kyiv in Soviet times.
-PFC CSKA Moscow became the first Russian football team to win a UEFA title, the UEFA Cup (present-day UEFA Europa League).
-FC Lokomotiv Moscow, FC Dynamo Moscow and FC Torpedo Moscow are other professional football teams also based in Moscow.
+In football (also known as soccer), FC Spartak Moscow has won the most championship titles in the Russian Premier League.
+The team was second only to FC Dynamo Kyiv in Soviet times.
+PFC CSKA Moscow was the first Russian football team to win a UEFA title, the UEFA Cup (the contemporary UEFA Europa League).
+FC Lokomotiv Moscow, FC Dynamo Moscow, and FC Torpedo Moscow are other professional football teams that are based in Moscow.